-From a visual perspective, the "no-go" alternative, i.e. whereby the Normandien Project will not be developed, will be further investigated in the EIA phase.
-The no-go alternative would mean that none of the project elements that may be deemed visually detrimental would be introduced into the landscape and thereby retaining the existing visual character and associated resource value of the project site.
+From a visual perspective, the "no-go" alternative, i.e. whereby the Kromhof Project will not be developed, would mean that none of the project elements that may be deemed visually detrimental would be introduced into the landscape and thereby retaining the existing visual character and associated resource value of the project site.
 It is noted that the project area has very low existing levels of development, a distinct and definable rural character, and high visual resource value of the ridges and low cliffs that characterise the site.
 It is also unlikely that significant visual mitigation could be implemented should the project proceed, given the great height of the turbines and the nature of the project technology.